ziraffi/quad/README.md

-npm run dev: Runs the app in development mode npm run build: Builds the app for production npm run lint: Lints the project files npm run preview: Previews the built app
+npm run dev: Runs the app in development mode npm run build: Builds the app for production npm run lint: Lints the project files npm run preview: Previews the built application

 If you Wanna Look at Live
 Click here: quad-weld.vercel.app